 See MHB155H1 in Religion.

-Tuesday and Friday 11 am - 1 pm
+Winter Semester, Tuesday and Thursday 11 am - 1 pm

 Instructor: Yigal Nizri